abhishek09827/RJPOLICE_HACK_680_Sangyan_07/README.md

 Branches:
 1. ML model
-2. Web Page: consists of all web application work
+2. Website: consists of all web application work
 3. Mobile Application

 Progress as of (28/12/2023):